FermiDirak/Foodsie/client/README.md

 ```
 REACT_APP_SECRET_CODE=abcdef
 ```
 >Note: You must create custom environment variables beginning with `REACT_APP_`.
-Any other variables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).
+Any other variables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebook/create-react-app/issues/865#issuecomment-252199527).
 Changing any environment variables will require you to restart the development server if it is running.

 `.env` files **should be** checked into source control (with the exclusion of `.env*.local`).

-#### What other `.env` files are can be used?
+#### What other `.env` files can be used?

 >Note: this feature is **available with `react-scripts@1.0.0` and higher**.